 In recent years, residential solar battery backups have become more popular and widespread.
 Today, solar power generates 1.9% of all energy nationally, and battery backups have been an important part of that growth.

-This is excellent news for homeowners!
 As households install solar batteries in higher numbers, though, there’s still confusion about the intricacies of battery systems.
-After all – these aren’t DIY projects, and there are many myths surrounding solar batteries.
+After all - these aren’t DIY projects, and there are many myths surrounding solar batteries.

 So, how does solar battery storage work?
-Here’s what you need to know.

-Today, modern solar batteries (such as the Tesla Powerwall2, LG Chem, Pika Energy, and Sonnen), use lithium ion, and most are “grid-tied” systems.
+Today, modern solar batteries (such as the Tesla Powerwall2, LG Chem, Pika Energy, and Sonnen), use lithium-ion, and most are “grid-tied” systems.

-While it is possible to go completely “off grid” with a battery bank for solar storage, you’d need to install numerous batteries, which becomes cost-prohibitive very quickly.
+While it is possible to go completely “off-grid” with a battery bank for solar storage, you’d need to install numerous batteries, which becomes cost-prohibitive very quickly.

-As such, modern batteries are mostly used for back-up, supplementary power when the grid goes down, or peak shaving (using power during peak demand hours when energy costs the most).
+As such, modern batteries are mostly used for backup, supplementary power when the grid goes down, or peak shaving (using power during peak demand hours when energy costs the most).

 In addition to helping you save money, solar batteries also provide predictable power while benefiting the environment.